ionic-team/capacitor-site/versioned_docs/version-v2/cli/plugin-generate.md

 ---
-title: Capacitor Plugin Generate
+title: Plugin Generate
 description: Capacitor Plugin Generate
 contributors:
   - dotNetkow
 ---

-# Plugin Generate

 Create a new custom Capacitor plugin.
 This starts a wizard that prompts you for information about your new plugin.
-More information on developing plugins [here](/docs/plugins).
+More information on developing plugins [here](../plugins.md).

 ```bash
 # Capacitor CLI already installed in project